 Health Education England (HEE) has produced resources and avenues of support for trainees returning to training after a period of 3 months or more out of their usual clinical work.

 National resources can be found via their website here:

 If you are a doctor in training, returning to a post at Kingston Hospital after a period of 3 months or more out of clinical work, we would like to hear from you at least 8 weeks prior to your start date.
 Your HR pack should contain details of how to get in touch with us, so we can allocate you an educational supervisor to help plan your return to work.

 The HEE forms that need to be completed with your Educational Supervisor can be found here:

-We are running a pilot ‘Return to Work’ course on Thursday 6th May 2021 in the Education Centre (which may be virtual – TBC).
+We are running a ‘Return to Work’ course on Tuesday 31st August in the Education Centre.
 This will include a mix of updates, professional skills simulations and a chance to meet other doctors also returning to training.

 The SRTT Champion for Kingston Hospital is Dr Rebecca Hodgkinson, who is a Consultant Paediatrician.
 She can be contacted via Rebecca.email@example.com.
 Administrative support for SRTT is provided by Diane Lacey in the Postgraduate Education Centre and she can be contacted via firstname.lastname@example.org.

 Strictly Necessary Cookie should be enabled at all times so that we can save your preferences for cookie settings.

 If you disable this cookie, we will not be able to save your preferences.
 This means that every time you visit this website you will need to enable or disable cookies again.